-Konstantinos Drossos was born in Thessaloniki, Greece.
+Dr. Konstantinos Drossos was born in Thessaloniki, Greece.
 He holds a BEng on Sound Technology with first-class honours (Technological Educational Institute of Ionian Islands, now merge with Ionian University, Greece), a BSc on Informatics (Ionian University, Greece), an MSc on Sound & Vibration Research (I.S.V.R., University of Southampton, U.K.), and a PhD with first-class honours and thesis title “Emotional Information Retrieval from Sound Events” (Ionian University, Greece).

-Currently he is a postdoc researcher at the Audio Research Group, Tampere University (former Tampere University of Technology, Finland) and working under Prof. Tuomas Virtanen.
+Currently he is a senior researcher at the Audio Research Group, Tampere University, Finland.

-He has been a postdoc fellow at Montreal Institute for Learning Algorithms (Mila, Université de Montréal, Canada) and working under Prof. and Alan Turing prize recipient, Yoshua Bengio, and at Music Technology Group (Universitat Pompeu Fabra, Spain) and working under Prof. X. Serra.
+He has been a postdoc researcher at Audio Research Group, Tampere University (former Tampere University of Technology, Finland) and working under Prof. Tuomas Virtanen, a postdoc fellow at Montreal Institute for Learning Algorithms (Mila, Université de Montréal, Canada) and working under Prof. and Alan Turing prize recipient, Yoshua Bengio, and a postdoc fellow at Music Technology Group (Universitat Pompeu Fabra, Spain) and working under Prof. X. Serra.